Authorization Challenges

 Authorization challenges can also be configured via the Rules tab within the Lithic Dashboard.

-Authorization Rules use the phone number associated with the card's accountholder.
+Under Lithic Orchestration, Authorization Rules use the phone number associated with the card's accountholder.
 If the phone number was not provided during accountholder creation or has changed, the number must be updated with Lithic for challenges to be delivered correctly.
 When no phone number is associated with the accountholder, transactions will be declined and no SMS will be sent.
+Under Customer Orchestration, no phone number is required, as the program delivers the challenge through its own channel.

 Authorization Rules are appropriate when challenge criteria can be expressed through transaction attributes accessible within Lithic's authorization context.
 This approach requires no external infrastructure.
 However, rules cannot incorporate external data sources or implement complex decisioning logic requiring contextual information beyond the transaction object.
 If this is required, authorization challenges can also be implemented via Authorization Stream Access.